Why is my force feedback jittering? Tips to improve it

 - First, make sure your commanded forces look smooth over time.
 You can use Teleplot (VScode extension) to quickly plot this.

-If not, be careful with filtering for latency.
-Plot the filtered in one plot with the original signal so you can see the caused latency.
+If not, be careful with using filtering, since this can cause latency.
+Plot the filtered values in one plot with the original signal so you can see the caused latency.
 Latency can also cause instability, so keep it to a minimum.

 If the input smooth, some further options: